rossprogram/rossprogram.github.io/index.md

   nav: "menu"
 ---

-The application window for the 2022 *Ross Mathematics Program* opened on January 3, 2022.
+The application window for the 2023 *Ross Mathematics Program* will open on January 2, 2023.
 For full consideration, completed applications must be submitted before the end of March.
 The Ross Admissions Committee will begin reading applications on April 1, and admission decisions will be made later that month.

-The 2022 Ross Program will have in-person, six-week, residential sessions at two locations in the USA: <br><br>
+The 2023 Ross/USA Program will have in-person, six-week, residential sessions at two locations: <br><br>
-&nbsp; &nbsp; at Ohio Dominican University in Columbus; Ohio: <br>
+&nbsp; &nbsp; at Otterbein University in Columbus; Ohio: <br>
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **June 15** (Wed) &nbsp;through&nbsp; **July 27**, 2022. <br><br>
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **June 11** (Sun) &nbsp;through&nbsp; **July 21**, 2023. <br><br>
 &nbsp; &nbsp; at Rose-Hulman Institute of Technology in Terre Haute, Indiana: <br>
-&nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; **June 19** (Sun) &nbsp;through&nbsp; **July 29**, 2022. <br>
+&nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; **June 18** (Sun) &nbsp;through&nbsp; **July 28**, 2023. <br>

-The hope is to accommodate about 60 first-year students at each site, all living together in a dormitory.
-The current pandemic has caused major disruptions in travel, and it is difficult to predict what sorts of travel restrictions and quarantine rules will be in place in June.
-Possibly, those restrictions will prevent students living outside the USA from joining the 2022 Ross Program.

-There are no plans to offer an on-line version of this math camp.

-**Ross Program in Asia.**
-The _Ross/Asia_ program had in-person sessions in China from 2016 through 2019.  <br>
-&nbsp; &nbsp; That math camp has been cancelled for 2022.
+In addition, Renascentia Hall International is expected to run Ross/Asia for a five-week in-person residential program at the University of the Philippines Diliman in Manila.  **Both Ross/USA and Ross/Asia have a common application that will be posted here on January 2, 2023.**

+The hope is to accommodate 50 first-year students at each site.

 # Introduction